 Page loading speed is a major ranking factor for Google.

-Previously, loading time was only considered for desktop rankings, but as of the latest “speed update” (July 2018), Google is using loading speed as a vital signal for ranking on mobile devices as well.
+Previously, the loading time was only considered for desktop rankings, but as of the latest “speed update” (July 2018), Google is using the site speed as a vital signal for ranking on mobile devices as well.

 It’s critical for your site to be as fast as possible!

 To check your site loading speed, you can use a free tool provided by Google called Page Speed Insights.

 Just plug in your website URL and you’ll see how fast your site is loading on both desktop and mobile.

 To improve your site speed, one of the first steps is to leverage browser caching.

 If you’re using a WordPress website, then you can install a simple plug-in like WP Super Cache.